-To create the programmable source, filter, or annotation in paraview, you use the Sources > Programmable Source, Filters > Programmable Filter or Sources > Programmable Annotation menus, respectively.
-Since the Programmable Filter and Programmable Annotation are filters, like other filters, they get connected to the currently active source(s), i.e., the currently active source(s) become the input to this new filter.
+To create the programmable source or filter in paraview, you use the Sources > Programmable Source or Filters > Programmable Filter menus, respectively.
+Since the Programmable Filter is a filter, like other filters, it gets connected to the currently active source(s), i.e., the currently active source(s) become the input to this new filter.
 Programmable Source, on the other hand, does not have any inputs.

-One of the first things that you specify after creating a programmable filter or source is the Output Data Set Type .
+One of the first things that you specify after creating any of these programmable modules is the Output Data Set Type.
 This option lets you select the type of dataset this module will produce.
 The options provided include several of the data types discussed in Section 1.3.1.
 Additionally, for the Programmable Filter, you can select Same as Input to indicate that the filter preserves the input dataset type.

-Next is the primary part: the Script .
+Next is the primary part: the Script.
 This is where you enter the Python script to generate or process from the inputs the dataset that the module will produce.
 As with any Python script, you can import other Python packages and modules in this script.
 Just be aware that when running in client-server mode, this script is going to be executed on the server side.
 Accordingly, any modules or packages you import must be available on the server side to avoid errors.